+Global Flags:

+--cafile string

+Path to file containing PEM-encoded.

+→trusted certificate(s) for the ordering endpoint

+--certfile string

+Path to file containing PEM-encoded X509...

-ightharpoons public key to use {f for} mutual TLS communication {f with} the orderer endpoint
+→public key to use for mutual TLS communication with the orderer endpoint

+--clientauth

 Use mutual TLS when communicating with

---clientauth

-(continues on next page)

-→the orderer endpoint '''
+→the orderer endpoint

-'''

 --connTimeout duration

 Timeout for client to connect (default 3s)

 --keyfile string

 Path to file containing PEM-encoded.

 →private key to use for mutual TLS communication with the orderer endpoint

-Default logging level and overrides, see

---logging-level string

-→core.yaml for full syntax

 -o, --orderer string

 Ordering service endpoint

---ordererTLSHostnameOverride string The hostname override to use when,

-⇒validating the TLS connection to the orderer.
+→validating the TLS connection to the orderer.

+Use TLS when communicating with the

 --tls

-Use TLS when communicating with the

 →orderer endpoint

+--tlsHandshakeTimeShift duration

+The amount of time to shift backwards for.

+→certificate expiration checks during TLS handshakes with the orderer endpoint

 --transient string

 Transient map of arguments in JSON

-→encoding
+\rightarrowencoding

 '''